werto87/small_memory_tree/README.md

 ## Usage example with [st_tree](https://github.com/erikerlandson/st_tree)
-As always to see examples look in the tests for example in test/stTree.cxx
+As always for examples look in the tests for example in test/stTree.cxx
-### Save data to database
+### Use Case save Data to Database